ronreiter/interactive-tutorials/tutorials/learnjavaonline.org/Variables and Types.md

 ### Exercise

 Create all the the primitives with different values.
-Concat them into a string and print it to the screen so it will print:
+Concatenate them into a string and print it to the screen so it will print:
 H3110 w0r1d 2.0 true

 Tutorial Code